 How can I decide which option suits my investment goals?

 Selecting a suitable investment option depends on financial objectives, risk tolerance, and investment duration.
 Consider your purpose (such as retirement or education), the level of risk you can manage, and your investment timeline.
 Align these factors with options like equity, debt, or hybrid funds.
-Seeking guidance from a financial advisor can be beneficial.
+Seeking guidance from a financial advisor and understanding equity and mutual fund difference can be beneficial.

 Which investment option is riskier, direct equity or equity funds?